Gary Fink, BA MA

 HOW DOES LIFE COACHING WORK?

 Although different types of life coaches may work in a variety of ways, life coaching typically works in a specific, structured format, although your coach will ultimately work with you to create a custom action plan.
 First, you will work with your coach to define your vision: What is it that truly drives you?
 What’s at the basis of your goals?
-After answering that question, you’ll work alongside your coach to identify barriers and limiting beliefs that have been holding you back.
+After answering that question, you’ll work alongside your Coach to identify barriers and limiting beliefs that have been holding you back.
 What negative things have you been telling yourself?
 How have these patterns gotten in your way and how can you move past them?
-Finally, you and your coach will set challenging, but achievable, goals.
-Your coach will ensure that you are not settling for limited goals or being too negative as you assess your position by helping you calibrate your long and short-term goals against your core values.
+Finally, you and your Coach will set challenging, but achievable, goals.
+Your Coach will ensure that you are not settling for limited goals or being too negative as you assess your position by helping you calibrate your long and short-term goals against your core values.
 Assessing your current position helps you and your lifestyle coach measure your progress and identify current and potential obstacles.
-After this important step, you and your coach will review your resources and all courses of action available to you in order to create a plan of action.
+After this important step, you and your Coach will review your resources and all courses of action available to you in order to create a plan of action.
 You’ll then decide which specific steps you will take and when you will take them.
 You will prepare for potential obstacles and decide how to cope with them.
-At this time, you will ensure that each step supports your end goals, while your coach will help you stay on track and monitor your progress.
-If your plan needs modification at any point, your coach will help you with this as well, which will empower you to stay committed.
+At this time, you will ensure that each step supports your end goals, while your Coach will help you stay on track and monitor your progress.
+If your plan needs modification at any point, your Coach will help you with this as well, which will empower you to stay committed.
 There’s a reason that life coaching is the second-fastest growing profession in the world – because it works for people.
 The true life coach definition is a committed professional who has the right training and tools to help you achieve any goal.
 Few people can honestly say that they are already performing at the top of their game each and every day.
-If you are ready to truly maximize your human potential, and take your life to the next level, then it’s time to seek out a life coach.
+If you are ready to truly maximize your human potential, and take your life to the next level, then it’s time to seek out a Life Coach.

 Source (The CompleteGuide To Life Coaching)